seddon-software/cpp/README.txt

-Last updated: 14 Apr 2023
+Last updated: 25 Jun 2024

 Setup
 =====
-1. Setup your C/C++ compiler on a Linux machine (gcc/11.2.0)
+1. Setup your C/C++ compiler on a Linux machine (gcc) module load gcc

 2. To clone the repo use:
     git clone https://github.com/seddon-software/cpp.git
     cd cpp

-3. Install VSCode and the Microsoft C++ extension
+3. Install vscode (and the Microsoft C++ extension when prompted) module load vscode

-4. Fire up VSCode type (the dot is important): code .
+4. Fire up vscode type (the dot is important): code .

-If you prefer you can use a later version of vscode, but since VSCode uses "electron" it is hungry on memory.
-You might need to start vscode with:
-    code --no-sandbox .

 You can email me on:
     seddon_software@btinternet.com